binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

 Now, this is weird.
 The device node shows up inside the container, it has the right permissions and file owner.
 But we cannot open it.
 Why?

+## Control groups (cgroups)

 This has to do with one of the technologies that underpin the entire Linux containers world: _cgroups_.
-With them, it is possible to define resource control policies for resources managed by the kernel, such as CPU time and memory.
-[This man page][cgroups] can be a good starting point to the topic for those who care.
+With them, it is possible to define control policies for resources managed by the kernel, such as CPU time and memory.
+[This document][cgroups] can be a good starting point to the topic for those who care.
 Basically, they are a way to flexibly define and enforce usage limits that processes must obey.
-For example, a process may not be allowed to use more than a certain amount of CPU time to prevent system starvation.
+For example, a process may not be allowed to use more than a certain amount of system memory.
 Every kind of resource that can be affected by cgroups is called a _resource controller_ or _subsystem_.

-Now, among the many resource controllers the kernel provides, there is the _devices_ controller, which defines how processes can access device nodes.
+Now, among the many resource controllers the kernel provides, there is the _devices_ controller, which defines how processes can access device
+nodes: more about it can be read [here][cgroup-devices].
 Each cgroup for this controller can define rules that either allow or deny access to specific devices, depending on their type (character or block), their major and minor numbers, and the operation we want to perform (read, write, mknod).

 By default, unprivileged Docker containers (those not created with the `--privileged` option) are placed in a cgroup that allows access to just